cvanelteren/UploadAssist/README.md

 uploadassist --help
 ```

-To flatten your project for journal submission:
+By default, UploadAssist flattens your project for journal submission.
+To preserve the original directory structure, use:

 ```
-uploadassist --flatten
+uploadassist --noflatten
 ```

 ---